Ausra | Creator

 Photography while on the road

-I treat photo equipment as an extension of my hand and the best travel companion.
+Photo equipment is an extension of my hand and a travel companion.
 Moreover, travelling

 is the reason I started photography, thus those two are inseparable.